motion/orbit/README.md

 ```

 ## using the monorepo

+You're basically good to go in terms of development.
+The rest is more in depth.

 Because lerna links things together it can cause some weirdness with installing packages.
 There are a few ways to do it.
 All examples start at the root directory.